-PackItForms are Santa Clara County packet forms that all cities use for messaging with the County EOC.
-While you should check with your local city to determine if you use PackItForms internally, almost all packet communications between the Cities and County use PackItForms.
+PackItForms are the Santa Clara County packet forms that all cities use for formal messaging with the County EOC.
+While you should check with your local city to determine if you use PackItForms locally, almost all packet communications between the cities and county use PackItForms.

 - 1. Run Outpost.
-Make sure Opdirect is running by looking in the system tray to see 2 Outpost icons: Opdirect EMS and Outpost Packet. - 2.
-If you do not see Opdirect, then from Outpost, select menu Tools > Message Settings, the Adv tab, and then check the box: - ☑ Automatically start the Opdirect External Message Service - 3.
+Make sure Opdirect EMS is running by looking in the system tray to see 2 Outpost icons: Opdirect EMS and Outpost Packet. - If you do not see Opdirect, then from Outpost, select menu Tools > Message Settings, the Adv tab, and then check the box: - ☑ Automatically start the Opdirect External Message Service - 3.
 Press OK, then restart Outpost for this change to take effect.

-- From Outpost, Select the Forms menu.
+- 1. From Outpost, Select the Forms menu.
 The "XSC..." entries are all PackItForms.
 Select the one titled "XSC ICS-213 Message Form" and press enter.
-It will take a few seconds for the PackItForm is be opened in the browser. - 2.
-Note that the Message # field is automatically filled in from Outpost.
+It will take a few seconds for the PackItForm to open in the browser the first time. - 2.
+Note that the Message ID field is automatically filled in from Outpost.
 Also, your call sign and name fields are filled in at the bottom of the form. - 3.
 All required PackItForm fields are highlighted in RED.
 As you fill in a highlighted field, the highlight is removed.
-Also note that once all required fields are filled in, the top banner changes from a GRAY to GREEN color. - 4.
-On the subject line, include the phrase "Exercise 2.6 <your_call>". - 5.
+Also note that once all required fields are filled in, the top banner changes from a GRAY highlight to a GREEN highlight. - 4.
+On the PackItForm Subject line, include the phrase "Exercise 2.7 <your\call>". - 5.
 When done, press Submit to Outpost at the top of the form.
 Within a few seconds, Outpost will open a message form with the text-only content of the PackItForms message.
 If it does not open in front of the Browser, check the windows tool bar for a flashing Outpost icon. - NOTE!
 Look at the Subject Line.
 This is the standard SCCo RACES Subject line format that PackItForms creates.
 Can you identify where all the subject line parameters came from?
 See the SCC Application Note up on the website titled Standard Packet Message Subject Line. - 6.
 Address this message to yourself and kn6pe@w1xsc.
 Press Send, then Send/Receive, and then Send/Receive again to retrieve it. - 7.
-On receiving it back, open the message.
+On receiving your message back, open the message.
 What happened?
 Outpost automatically hands the message back to PackItForms where it is again displayed as entered.